Dimitar0304/OnlineShop/README.md

 Getting Started
 </h2>
 Just download or clone the repository and run it in Visual Studio on your local machine. <br>
+See the seedeed Users in OnlineShop.Infrastructure.Configuration.SeedDb and login with seeded Admin for admin funcitonaities<br>
 <hr class="hr" />

 <h3>